Analyzing Waymo’s City Distribution Using Rider-Only Miles

 It’s worth noting that all of this data reflects Rider-Only miles, not trips or revenue.
 Average trip length likely varies by city, so while miles are directionally correlated with usage, they’re not a perfect proxy.
 Still, the trends here are telling.

-Next, we can look at how each city’s market share of total RO miles is evolving:
+Next, we can look at how each city’s distribution of total RO miles is evolving:

 Looking at both total share and quarterly changes, a few things stand out: